Scholarships that spark possibilities for women in Southwest Washington

 • A screenshot of your FAFSA showing your Student Aid Index (SAI)

-• Two letters of recommendation from people who can speak to your character (we suggest asking more than two people so you’re sure to get the best ones!)
+• Two letters of recommendation from people who can speak to your character (Pro tip: ask more than two people so you're sure to get the best ones!)

 • A personal essay about a pivotal moment in your life that changed your direction or perspective